Does your restaurant need better marketing?

 - Brand keywords – these, of course, refer to your name.
 But, if you’re just starting out or don’t have a huge following yet, you may want to put most of the focus on your niche keywords until you’ve gained a big enough reputation to be consistently searched for by name.

 Once you’ve decided on a list of target keywords, make sure you’re using them in your website URLs, titles, alt tags, and meta descriptions, as well as throughout your content.
+That’s also an important part of online marketing for restaurants.

 Encourage Reviews For Better Restaurant Marketing

-We’re in an age where reviews can make or break a business.
+When it comes to restaurant digital marketing, we’re in an age where reviews can make or break a business.

 The scary part?
 Having no reviews can be just as bad as having bad ones.